IndiGo flight: Indian plane lands in Pakistan after medical emergency

 India and Pakistan share a fraught relationship - the neighbours have fought three wars since 1947, when India was partitioned on independence and Pakistan created.

 In July 2019 Pakistan fully reopened its airspace to civilian flights, five months after it was closed following a standoff with India.
+There are no direct flights between the two countries.

 The IndiGo flight with 163 passengers landed at the Jinnah Terminal International Airport in Karachi around midnight on Monday.